joaotextor/trading-center/README.md

 Version 1.0 was able to be run only on local machine.
 After finishing the JS Fullstack Course, I refactored the code to put the app online.
-Version 2.0 can be accessed [HERE](https://tradingcenter.joaotextor.com)
+Version 2.0 can be accessed <a href="https://tradingcenter.joaotextor.com" target="_blank">HERE</a>
+This newer version was not deeply checked for bugs.
+So, if you find any, please file a [Issue](https://github.com/joaotextor/trading-center/issues)

 **To deploy the project on your local machine:**